amihailevi81/spring-petclinic/readme.md

 ## Manualy pushing the Image to Artifactory

 Push the image.
-> Note:  For this step you will need a Jfrog Artifactory server.
-I used the cloud version of Jfrog Artifactory.
+> Toy need to have access to Jfrog Artifactory server.I used the trail cloud version

-> Note:  Make sure you have the necessary permissions to upload files to Jfrog Artifactory.

-In my environment login is required.
+login to the environment  .
 ```
-docker login myRTtenant.jfrog.io
+docker login amihai.jfrog.io
 ```
-Enter you credentials.

-Once you get `Login Succeeded`, you can continue with the Push command.

-Before that, you must tag the Image
+Before push, you must tag the Image

 ```
-docker tag ImageName myRTtenant.jfrog.io/MyDockerRepo/ImageName:latest
+docker tag amihaipet amihai.jfrog.io/docker/amihaipet
 ```

 <br>

-Now let's push it
+ push Image to Artifactory

 ```
-docker push myRTtenant.jfrog.io/MyDockerRepo/ImageName:latest
+docker push amihai.jfrog.io/docker/amihaipet
 ```
 <br>